Cielquan/python_test-cielquan/CONTRIBUTING.rst

 Bugfixes are also expected to be merged into ``master``.
 Buf if they are critical the next release will be much sooner.

+If the pull request has many small commits the maintainer may use a *squash merge* to keep the changelog cleaner.
+Of cause the squash commit-message must follow the aforementioned commit message rules!

 Releases